Matador Volunteer

 The most basic and important form of sign language, smiling, can break the ice of unfamiliarity, almost immediately.
 For a long time, especially in Africa, I was intimidated by the looks I got from people in the bush.
 But don’t make the mistake of interpreting a curious look for a dirty one.

 Remember that you are unquestionably one of the strangest people they have ever laid eyes on; they don’t understand your dress, appearance, and may wonder how the hell you just landed in their village.
-Smiling and laughter is universal among all cultures and societies and, often it is the single most important trait to let them know you have something in common.
+Smiling and laughter is universal among all cultures and societies, and often it is the single most important act to let them know you have something in common.

 It’s understandable that people will feel exploited and offended if you just walk up and start snapping away with your camera.
-However since many indigenous people, especially children, are strikingly beautiful, it would be a shame not take any quality photos of the people you encounter.
+However, since many indigenous people, especially children, are strikingly beautiful, it would be a shame not to take any quality photos of the people you encounter.

 Once you’ve taken a couple shots, include them in the fun.
 If you’re just taking photos and moving on, they feel like an attraction.